 Passing your A-level in Computing at 11 is no mean feat, but more than a decade has passed since this happened and I’m unaware of a girl who has come up behind me.
 I know I’m special – but I also know I’m not *that* special.
-And so standing on Saturday in front of the audience of about 100 gathered to hear from 29 startups many of whom had been put together and started in the 3 weeks of the incubator programme that have passed, it really was a case of ‘dreams do come true’.
+And so standing on Saturday in front of an audience of about 100 gathered to hear from 29 startups many of whom had been put together and started in the 3 weeks of the incubator programme that have passed, it was a case of ‘dreams do come true’.

-The groundbreaking Outbox Incubator has brought together ‘Outbox Executives’ aged 11 to 22 from around the EU under one roof in London: to meet each other, get sessions on running a startup from people who have been there, done that, got the t-shirt and to give them the opportunity to get funding for their businesses.
+The groundbreaking Outbox Incubator has brought together ‘Outbox Executives’ aged 11 to 22 from around the EU under one roof in London: to meet each other, get sessions on running a startup from people who have been there, done that, got the t-shirt and to allow them to get funding for their businesses.
 Founded by myself and Mary Carty we’ve seen the girls live together and grow together so much in the first three weeks of the programme and still have three weeks left to go.

-29 startups ranging from medtech to fashion, pets to career sites were being presented to a panel of judges comprising a VC firm, funders and a developer.
+29 startups ranging from MedTech to fashion, pets to career sites were being presented to a panel of judges comprising a VC firm, funders and a developer.
 With 3 minutes each to talk through their pitch decks the excitement, confidence and passion in the room was overwhelming for the judges, industry professionals and family members who had come to watch.

 - Most Investable